sashakraeva/thermal-camera/README.md

 # Thermal Camera Setup and Testing Guide

-This repository provides **step-by-step instructions** to set up and use a thermal camera (e.g., FLIR Lepton) with the **PureThermal 2 interface board**.
-It also includes **preliminary exercises** to validate that the hardware and software are correctly configured before running the final project.
-The repository shows also difference between the outcome from the normalisation on the range of detected temperatures and outcome on the range of all possible values from camera.
-As well this repository provides couple of examples to upply predefined gradients from CV colormaps to make he visualisation as you prefere better for your data collection.
+This repository provides step-by-step instructions for setting up and using a thermal camera (e.g., FLIR Lepton) with the PureThermal 2 interface board.
+It includes preliminary validation exercises to ensure both hardware and software are correctly configured before running the final project.
+Additionally, this repository demonstrates the difference between:

+- Normalization based on the range of detected temperatures (dynamic scaling based on scene conditions).
+- Using the full possible temperature range from the camera (fixed scaling across all frames).

+Furthermore, this repository provides multiple examples of applying predefined CV color maps, allowing users to customize thermal visualization for improved data collection.

 ---